 - Subscribe to get an email every Thursday with simple play trips & tips.
 It’s free, free, free!

-- Follow my Fun Orange County Parks page on Facebook
+- Follow my Fun Orange County Parks page (for local park info) on Facebook and/or my Nature Play Trips page on Facebook (for low-key outdoor family travel ideas)

 (#8 – #9) Join This Community and Contribute

 - When you find a park that needs updating on my blog or you just want to contribute to our park conversation — comment on posts or email me (email@example.com) with edits.

 - If you ever find a park that I don’t have on the site or if you want to write for the blog, please consider sending photos and contributing so I can post for others (see How to Be a Volunteer Park Reporter).

 - Go straight to the source and consult the OFFICIAL Parks & Recreation pages of each city in Orange County.
 I’ve gathered them all together here in one post entitled: Ultimate Guide to City Recreation Programs and Calendars in OC.

 Hope this helps you find new places to play — and you can always email me and ask me questions.
 (Although, I sometimes take a little while to answer.)